publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch64/schX/m__us_usc_t7_s3319d.md

     (c) __Research funding, special or competitive grants, etc.; program requirements; agreements, grants and other arrangements__

-        (1) The Secretary shall use such research funding, special or competitive grants, or other means, as the Secretary determines, to further the purposes of this section in the implementation of a comprehensive and integrated program.
+        (1) The Secretary shall make competitive grants to further the purposes of this section in the implementation of a comprehensive and integrated program.

         (2)